Nymphet Alumni: Blokette

 Nymphet Alumni's "Blokette" episode came out on October 30, 2022, and describes the style as British sportswear elements (such as jerseys, oversized jackets, Adidas Sambas, and scrunch socks) combined with coquette style (such as ribbons, bows, braids, baby tees, mini skirts/shorts).
 The podcast has been attributed as the originator of the term "blokette" by publications such as Teen Vogue, Interview magazine, and Harper's Bazaar Singapore.
 The term has since been seen on the Today Show and in publications including Vogue, Marie Claire, and Daily Mail.
 Celebrities that have been identified with this style include Bella Hadid, Hailey Bieber, and Kim Kardashian.

 Podcast Origin

 Alario, Cummins, and Sherbert met on Instagram and were based in New York, Texas, and London respectively.
 They started chatting via voice note DMs during the lockdown of 2020.
 Eventually, Sherbert, a writer and critic whose work has appeared in The Face, AnOther Magazine, and i-D, pitched the podcast idea to Alario, who was finishing her critical and visual studies degree at Pratt Institute, and Cummins, who was living in Texas working as a waitress, after seeing a need for more discourse on how internet culture has shaped fashion and aesthetics.
 They started brainstorming in a Google Doc, and “sparks flew.”
 They didn't meet in person until 2022, after months of virtual podcasting together.

-Their podcast name is a reference to early-2010s Tumblr culture.
+Their podcast name is a reference to early-2010s Tumblr culture and likely the novel Lolita, in which the word "nymphet" was coined.